az84/Work-Day-Scheduler/README.md

 ## Description:

 - When the user opens the planner, the current day is displayed at the top of the calender
-- When viewing timeblocks for the day, then each timeblock is color coded to show whether it is in the past, present or future.
-Past hours are grey, future hours are green and the current hour is red.
+- When viewing timeblocks for the day, each timeblock is color coded to show whether it is in the past, present or future.
+Past hours are gray, future hours are green and the current hour is red.
-- When a user clicks the save button after entering an event into a timeblock, then that event is saved in the local storage
+- When a user clicks on the save button after entering an event into a timeblock, then that event is saved in the local storage
-- Saved events still exists even after the use refreshes the page
+- Saved events still exists after the user refreshes the page

 ***
 ## Contact